Been spending a bit of time in the past 2 days adding some new functionality to the blog.

 Speaking of Facebook, I tweaked my Facebook page there as well, switching from a service theme to a more general theme.
 I didn’t like that my posts were getting buried on my FB page and that a whole whack of extraneous stuff was appearing more prominently on the page.
 So I turned some of that off (I don’t sell anything on my FB page, so it seemed odd to have an entire section dedicated to selling stuff).
 Hopefully, the page makes my posts appear more front and centre on the page as that is the primary reason I have a separate FB page.

-Not related to this blob, but some tweaking nonetheless, I also have created an IFTTT recipe to auto-post tweets from my EdTechFactotum Twitter account to my Facebook page.
-Until a short time ago, the autoposts from Twitter to Facebook were
+I also have created an IFTTT recipe to auto-post tweets from my EdTechFactotum Twitter account to my Facebook page.
+Until a short time ago, the autoposts from Twitter to Facebook were disabled by Facebook, so now with this recipe I can keep a more visible presence on FB without having to post exclusively to FB.

 Finally, I have added an auto-post to Mastodon plugin to the blog.
 I’ve been dabbling with Mastodon for the past year or so and try to pop in every now and then.
 There are a few autopost to Mastodon plugins in the WordPress ecosystem.
 I am giving this one a go as it seems to be the most widely used.